 On October 15, 2003, viewers held their breath as a ute teetered on the edge of a cliff.
-Inside were two of Australian TV's most-loved characters, sisters Claire and Tess McLeod, and Claire's baby Charlotte.
+In it were two of Australian TV's most loved characters, sisters Claire and Tess McLeod, and Claire's baby Charlotte.

 Claire was trapped, but she convinced Tess to get out with Charlotte before the vehicle went over and she plunged to her death.